dynamsoft-docs/label-recognition-docs-mobile/programming/objectivec-swift/user-guide.md

 ### Initialize the Camera Module

-1. Go to the file **ViewController**, create the instances of CameraEnhancer and CameraView.
+1. Create the instances of CameraEnhancer and CameraView in **ViewController**.

 <div class="sample-code-prefix"></div>
 >- Objective-C